 Halifax Bicycle Accident Injury Lawyers Fighting for the Rights of People Injured on Bicycles

-While it is a great low impact activity, cycling is not without its risks.
-Some people find that the roads are not especially friendly to cyclists; whether that means careless motorists and pedestrians or poor networks of dedicated paths, trails, and bike lanes.
+While it is a great low-impact activity, cycling is not without its risks.
+Some people find that the roads are not especially friendly to cyclists, whether that means careless motorists and pedestrians or poor networks of dedicated paths, trails, and bike lanes.
 And much like motorcyclists, the lack of protection offered to a cyclist by their vehicles can bring them into direct contact with the road and other vehicles during an accident, greatly increasing the cyclist’s risk for serious injuries or death.

 Accidents happen.
-Local cyclist Jeff Mitchell, of NOVA Injury Law, is the bicycle accident lawyer who is uniquely equipped to help cyclists get fair compensation.
-Jeff and, Chief Medical Consultant, Dr. Laura Mitchell build air-tight cases from day 1.
-NOVA Injury Law helps victims of accidents and injuries resulting from collisions with cars or pedestrians, dooring, and poor or faulty infrastructure such as potholes.
+Local cyclist Jeff Mitchell of NOVA Injury Law is the bicycle accident lawyer who is uniquely equipped to help cyclists get fair compensation.
+Jeff and Dr. Laura Mitchell, Chief Medical Consultant, build air-tight cases from day 1.
+Our law firm helps victims of accidents and injuries resulting from collisions with cars or pedestrians, doors, and poor or faulty infrastructure such as potholes.

 As an experienced bicycle accident injury lawyer, Jeff Mitchell helps injured cyclists obtain the bicycle accident compensation they deserve in a quick and efficient manner.
 Contact NOVA Injury Law today for a free case review at 1-800-262-8104.